CBIC tells officials to do due diligence before issuing SCNs

-New Delhi, May 8 (IANS) The Central Board of Indirect Taxes and Customs (CBIC) has directed all its field formations not to issue show cause notices (SCN) to taxpayers for service tax defaults merely on the basis of any discrepancy between an individual's income tax returns and service tax amount.
+New Delhi: The Central Board of Indirect Taxes and Customs (CBIC) has directed all its field formations not to issue show cause notices (SCN) to taxpayers for service tax defaults merely on the basis of any discrepancy between an individual's income tax returns and service tax amount.

 The matter pertains to financial year 2015-16 by when service tax regime was prevalent before introduction of GST in 2017.
 The tax department can file SCNs for any service tax liability violation for FY16 till December 31.
 But in the rush to protect revenues, the tax department seems to have issued SCN even for certain category of individuals who were not even liable to pay service tax.